1. Home

 Remember – a minimum of two death certificates are recommended, but most people actually need more.

-The actual number of death certificates you need will depends whether a solicitor is dealing with the estate, or whether you are doing this yourself.
+The actual number of death certificates you need will depends on whether a solicitor is dealing with the estate, or whether you are doing this yourself.

 If a solicitor is dealing with all matters of the estate, they will only need one original death certificate (in addition to the one that you keep, hence the two recommended earlier), as they are able to produce a ‘Death Certificate Verification Form’, which is a widely accepted copy.

-If you are dealing with the estate yourself then you may need more death certificates, as you are not allowed to copy the death certificate using a printer or photocopier.
+If you are dealing with the estate yourself, then you may need more death certificates, as you are not allowed to copy the death certificate using a printer or photocopier.
 In fact, it is illegal to copy a death certificate.
 You may well need between five and ten death certificates if the person who has died held assets with several different financial institutions, so create a list of all bank and building society accounts, investment plans and shares to help identify the total number of certificates you will need to provide.

 Remember – always keep at least one copy of the original death certificate in case others get lost.